 Individuals usually 65 years old and older who are medically stable and have age-related dementia, showing signs of behavioural disturbance and resistance to treatment.
 Individuals under 65 who fit diagnostic criteria will be considered on a case by case basis.

-Referrals are accepted from hospitals, long term care facilities, family physicians and specialists as well as from other Ontario Shores inpatient units.
+Referrals are accepted from hospitals and long term care facilities as well as from other Ontario Shores inpatient units.
 All referrals are welcome, including those from outside our primary service area.